mortonsguide/axis-model-suite/README.md

 ## Contents

 - **papers/** — PDFs of the four main works:
-  - *The Axis Model* — lays out the foundational postulates of the scalar–vector framework and shows how geometric tri-vector composites (“mortons”) reproduce charge, mass, and spin without extra dimensions or hidden particles.
+  - *The Axis Model* — lays out the foundational postulates of the scalar–vector framework and shows how geometric tri-vector composites reproduce charge, mass, and spin without extra dimensions or hidden particles.
   - *Standard Model Fermion Sector from Internal Tri-Vector Geometry* — derives the full fermion spectrum and CKM/PMNS mixing matrices from just six geometric parameters, achieving sub-percent precision across most observables.
   - *Quantum Completion of the Axis Model* — demonstrates that the theory is a consistent EFT: BRST-invariant, anomaly-free, renormalization-stable up to ΛΦ ≈ 10⁵ GeV, and compatible with precision (g-2) and compositeness bounds.
   - *Quantum Gravitational Extension of the Axis Model* — derives the Einstein–Hilbert term from one-loop dynamics, reinterprets black hole interiors as scalar-incoherent domains, and predicts falsifiable deviations from GR such as environment-dependent G(Φ) and gravitational wave attenuation.